[PHOTOS] Meet 8 Women Who Are Leading Nigerian Banks As Female MD/CEOs

-Prior to her appointment as MD; she served as the executive director overseeing the Lagos and south-west business directorates, the financial institution division, and the treasury department of the bank.
+Before she was appointed MD; she served as the executive director overseeing the Lagos and Southwest business directorates, the financial institution division, and the treasury department of the bank.

-She holds a B.Ed in English Language from the Obafemi Awolowo University, Ile-Ife in 1981 and became a Chartered Accountant the following year.
+She holds a B.Ed. in English Language from Obafemi Awolowo University, Ile-Ife, in 1981 and became a Chartered Accountant the following year.

-She is a member of various professional bodies including the Institute of Directors (IOD), Bank Directors Association of Nigeria (BDAN), and Chartered Institute of Bankers of Nigeria (CIBN).
+She is a member of various professional bodies, including the Institute of Directors (IOD), the Bank Directors Association of Nigeria (BDAN), and the Chartered Institute of Bankers of Nigeria (CIBN).

 2. Halima Buba (Suntrust)

-In January 2020, Halima Buba was appointed as the new managing director/chief executive officer of SunTrust Bank.
+In January 2020, Halima Buba was appointed as the new managing director and chief executive officer of SunTrust Bank.

 She is a seasoned banker with over 20 years of experience in the banking industry.